HadiH97/EECE-632-Project---Number-Theory-Calculator/README.md

     ```
     http://localhost:xxxx
     ```
-3. Aletrnatively, we deployed the link on netlify, so you can easily access it through this link:
+3. Alternatively, we deployed the link on netlify, so you can easily access it through this link:
     ```
     https://numbertheorycalc.netlify.app/
     ```